cristian-erazo/Joint_Route_Selection_and_Split_Level_Management_for_5G_C-RAN/README.md

  For licensing reasons, we are unable to provide the Gurobi libraries.
 To download Gurobi you must visit: https://www.gurobi.com/downloads/

 # Update 7.6.0
  Scripts for generating test instances and simulation scenarios have been added.
-These are located in the "online" directory.
+These are located in the "online" folder.